Celebrating 11 Years of California SB 1082

 The American Bar Association opposes federal child custody legislation.
 Its stance is that child custody is the responsibility of the states, and by 2013 when the report was released, about 40 states already had passed such legislation.

 “We have a great deal of experience in representing members of the military in family law cases,” says Griffith, a certified family law specialist.

-Please call our office for a consultation if you are scheduled to deploy and you need to resolve a child custody issue before you leave.
-We offer a consultation, as well as a special rate for clients who serve in the military.
+Please call our office for a free consultation if you are scheduled to deploy and you need to resolve a child custody issue before you leave.
+We offer a free consultation, as well as a special rate for clients who serve in the military.